lab11/nrf5x-base/README.md

     instead of the way-too-large ARM JTAG header.
 We use [our own](https://github.com/lab11/jtag-tagconnect) adapter, but Segger also makes [one](https://www.segger.com/jlink-6-pin-needle-adapter.html).

-5. Upon inital programming, the nRF will enter debug mode, which will prevent the nRF from sleeping and prevent the reset line from working.
+5. Upon inital programming of an NRF51822, the nRF will enter debug mode, which will prevent the nRF from sleeping and prevent the reset line from working.
 To fix this, either perform a powerdown/powerup or download nrfjprog from (https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF51822) and run nrfjprog --pinreset

 Git Submodules